 Use the following command to install Vagrant on your CentOS machine:

 To verify that the installation was successful run the following command which will print the Vagrant version:

 Getting Started with Vagrant

-Now that Vagrant is installed on your CentOS system we will show you how to create a development environment which is the most common use case.
+Now that Vagrant is installed on your CentOS system, we will show you how to create a development environment.

 Create the project directory and switch to it with: